futartup/S15AB/README.md

     "log_dir": <str: path to the log file, tensorboard will read it from here>
 }
 ```
+The json will be validated using jsonschema validator [here](https://github.com/futartup/S15AB/blob/master/train.py)
 ## To train the model
 [train.py](https://github.com/futartup/S15AB/blob/master/train.py)
 ```